Redstonecrafter0/Redstonecrafter0/README.md

     const val age = 18
     const val lazy = true
     val lazyType = LazyType.SAVE_TIME
-    const val note = "Remember that you can do everything if you want to.
-If you can't, it's because you don't want it enough."
+    const val note = """
+        Remember that you can do everything if you want to.
+        If you can't, it's because you don't want it enough.
+    """

 }
 ```